 Migrating to the cloud is an important step for any company because it gives them much more flexibility and agility in their processes, plus many services.
-The AWS pricing often increases by passing the months and the time after the migration.
+The AWS pricing often increases over time after the migration.

 Get a completely FREE guide on reducing costs on AWS.
 AWS isn’t expensive; it means that our resources are not being properly controlled.